 Whether you currently have performance management in place or not, the process you ultimately implement should be simple, easy to understand and use.

-Managers and employees should not have to spend hours to learn your new processes and tools, or to look for the performance-related information and forms they need.
+Managers and employees should not have to spend hours learning your new processes and tools or look for the performance-related information and forms they need.

-Poor performance management is costly and delivers very little value, and can lower your employee engagement level and harm your business growth.
+Poor performance management is costly, delivers very little value, and can lower your employee engagement level and harm your business growth.

 When done right, the impact of effective performance management is significant on your bottom line and will stop your top performers from walking out the door.